MF-Jiang/Learning-Library/README.md

 # Learning Library
 This respository is used to store some electronic books that I come into contact with while studying

+Some e-books larger than 100mb are restricted by lfs and cannot be uploaded, which can be clicked according to the directory and automatically jump to Baidu Web disk for download.

 ## Algorithm：
 - [Data Structures and Algorithms in Java 6th Edition](Library/algorithm/Data-Structures-and-Algorithms-in-Java-6th-Edition.pdf)
 - [Introduction to algorithms third edition](Library/algorithm/introduction_to_algorithms_third_edition_en.pdf) [算法导论中文版](https://pan.baidu.com/s/1fMJ-v2fVpGuMp0VcCKENjg?pwd=wssb )